-- Development will contribute to the diversity of housing types available.
-Any medium or higher density housing should be located in central and accessible locations to ensure access to a full range of services within a reasonable walking distance. - The rezoning would permit a range of housing types.
+• Development will contribute to the diversity of housing types available.
+Any medium or higher density housing should be located in central and accessible locations to ensure access to a full range of services within a reasonable walking distance.

+The rezoning would permit a range of housing types.
 It also forms a natural and logical extension from the existing Iron Bark Ridge Estate.
-It will provide for continuation of the roads, cycleway, and pedestrian path from the existing residential areas to proposed area. - Development will be located to maximise the efficiency of essential urban infrastructure, services and facilities, including transport, health and education. - The planning proposal seeks to rezone land to provide residential development.
-The site is considered to be suitably located for access to utilities and infrastructure. - Development will respect and respond to the character of the area and the identified settlement hierarchy of the region - The land represents an extension of existing large lot residential development and adjoins existing residential zoned land, repeating the settlement patterns in the immediate locality. - New residential areas will be planned with streets that make it easy for people to walk and cycle and with recreational and open space. - Consideration will be given to extension of footpath/cycleway within the subject site and link it to the existing/proposed open space and recreational areas consistent with Council requirements setout in Muswellbrook DCP 2009 and Auspec. - New residential and rural residential areas will respect environmental and cultural heritage and avoid areas most affected by natural hazards or having high cultural significance - The area does not raise any concerns in respect of environmental or cultural heritage issues, or natural hazards.
+It will provide for continuation of the roads, cycleway, and pedestrian path from the existing residential areas to proposed area.

+- Development will be located to maximise the efficiency of essential urban infrastructure, services and facilities, including transport, health and education.
+The planning proposal seeks to rezone land to provide residential development.
+The site is considered to be suitably located for access to utilities and infrastructure. - Development will respect and respond to the character of the area and the identified settlement hierarchy of the region The land represents an extension of existing large lot residential development and adjoins existing residential zoned land, repeating the settlement patterns in the immediate locality. - New residential areas will be planned with streets that make it easy for people to walk and cycle and with recreational and open space.
+Consideration will be given to extension of footpath and cycleways within the subject site to link with the existing/proposed open space and recreational areas and shops and services consistent with Council requirements set out in Muswellbrook DCP 2009 and Auspec. - New residential and rural residential areas will respect environmental and cultural heritage and avoid areas most affected by natural hazards or having high cultural significance The area does not raise any concerns in respect of environmental or cultural heritage issues, or natural hazards.
 Land with high environmental values are intended to remain zoned E3 Environmental Management. - New residential and rural residential areas should minimise the potential for land use conflict with land needed for valuable economic activities, such as valuable agricultural lands and natural resource lands.
-This includes avoiding locations where possible adverse impacts associated with
+This includes avoiding locations where possible adverse impacts associated with industry (such as noise, dust, visual impacts or other amenity impacts) are likely to affect future residents